Guidance

 Integrating senior secondary pathways into School Strategic Plans and Annual Implementation Plans

-As part of the school improvement cycle, school leaders may decide to implement the senior secondary pathways reforms within their School Strategic Plan (SSP) or Annual Implementation Plan (AIP).
+As part of the school improvement cycle, school leaders may decide to include senior secondary pathways in their School Strategic Plan (SSP) or Annual Implementation Plan (AIP).

 To support schools in doing this, the following guidance provides:

-- sources of evidence for the pre-review self-evaluation to help assess outcomes (for schools participating in a school review or reviewing their annual performance)
+- sources of evidence to help review progress and assess student outcomes (for schools participating in a school review or reviewing their annual performance)

 - example goals, targets, key improvement strategies (KIS) and AIP actions (for school leaders developing the SSP or AIP).

-Examples are aligned with the FISO 2.0 Illustrations of and draw on actions and strategies from the VCAA VCE Vocational Major and VPC Implementation Continua of and those shared by schools.
+Examples are aligned with the FISO 2.0 Illustrations of practice and draw on actions and strategies from the VCAA VCE Vocational Major and VPC Implementation Continua of (at the bottom of the webpage) and successful practices shared by schools.

 A printable version of the guidance can be found on the Resources tab.
-Refer to: Support with School Strategic Plans and Annual Implementation Plans (staff login required).
+Refer to: Support with School Strategic Plans and Annual Implementation Plans (DOCX) (staff login .

 Sources of evidence for pre-review self-evaluation